f1lby/wifihotspot/README.md

-Create a Wi-Fi hotspot in Kali Linux.
+**Create a Wi-Fi hotspot in Kali Linux.**

-I have created a simple guide to spinning up a Wi-Fi hotspot using Kali Linux and any old spare PC or Raspberry Pi you have knocking around.
-Should be fine with Ubuntu, Debian or similar... i have created a couple of config files and a bash script to get you up and running nice and quickly.
-Assuming your Linux is up and working and connected to a working Ethernet port, using the contents of this repository should enable you to have a simple WPA-2 personal Wi-Fi network up & running in minutes!
+**I have created a simple set of configuration files and a bash script to spin up a Wi-Fi hotspot using Kali Linux and any old spare PC or Raspberry Pi you have knocking around.
+Should be fine with Ubuntu, Debian or similar...**<br><br>
+Assuming your Linux is working fine on a physical PC (not a VM) and connected to a working Ethernet port, using the contents of this repository should enable you to have a simple WPA-2 personal Wi-Fi network up & running in minutes!

-Prerequisites:
+Prerequisites:<br>

 1) PC, laptop or Pi
 2) Kali Linux running directly on the machine (not in a VM).
 I've tried creating access points inside virtual machines which did work but sometimes had random reliability issues which I never managed to resolve.